Stanford University Mathematics Camp

 Pronto

 All participants and Stanford Pre-Collegiate Studies staff will have access to Pronto, which is a group messaging platform.
 This platform is intended to build community and keep participants up to date on important program matters.
 All users are expected to engage with each other in a respectful, civil manner.
 Use of the platform to bully, harass, or haze will not be tolerated.
-The Stanford Pre-Collegiate Studies Code of Conduct applies to digital platforms, such as Pronto.
+The Stanford Pre-Collegiate Studies Code of Conduct applies to digital platforms, including Pronto.

 Unique SUMaC Activities